Key Resources for Medicine

 Provides information on drugs and medicines used globally.
 Also provides access to Martindale’s Complete Drug Reference

-Other Evidence-Based Resources
+Other Evidence-Based Resources (including summaries, reviews and guidelines)

 Summary of current evidence and practical guidance on best practice in respect of over 300 common and/or significant primary care presentations.
 Managed by NICE.